5. April 2022

 Problem

 It is important that pig producers can carry out timely diagnoses to reduce the inappropriate use of antimicrobials.
-This is the rationale behind a new diagnostic platform for swine health and diagnostic services, developed and launched by Porkcolombia, a private sector organization representing more than 80% of pig producers in Colombia.
+Across many countries, researchers and policy makers struggle to find affordable means for small and medium-scale producers to guide and support more prudent antimicrobial use.
+This challenge also applies in Colombia and is the rationale behind a new diagnostic platform for swine, developed and launched by Porkcolombia, an association representing more than 80% of pig producers in Colombia.

 Project overview